 Why would you willingly get shot up with polio virus?
 Because (and I apologize to scientists everywhere for this quick and dirty explanation),

-- By introducing a small amount of polio to your body, you let your body develop immunity to it.
+- Introducing a small amount of polio to your body lets you develop immunity to it.

 - This means that, if a serious polio virus ever comes your way, your body will already have learned to fight it off.